-Every year, employers evaluate employees on their performance to determine if they should promote them or let them go.
-This state is a stressful time for the employee and can lead to higher turnover rates.
-However, with the proper guidance and advice from an experienced professional, you can avoid this outcome and meet expectations.
-This blog post will discuss how to write a performance improvement plan that will help keep your valued team members on board while also achieving success as an organization.
+Employers evaluate employees’ performance annually to determine if they should be promoted or let go.
+This state is stressful for the employee and can lead to higher turnover rates.
+However, you can avoid this outcome and meet expectations with the proper guidance and advice from an experienced professional.

 What is a Performance Improvement Plan?